gamedev-pro/dmotion/README.md

 *Float and Int parameters for transitions*

 I personally never found a reasonable use case for float and int based transitions.
-Float transitions are better replaced by Blend Trees (which DOTSAnimation support), and I'm clueless to the purpose of int transitions (I've heard of developers using them for switching states based on equipped weapon, but AnimatorOverrides are a much cleaner solution).
+Float transitions are better replaced by Blend Trees (which DMotion supports), and I'm clueless to the purpose of int transitions (I've heard of developers using them for switching states based on equipped weapon, but AnimatorOverrides are a much cleaner solution).

 If you have a use case for these features, let me know.

 *StateMachineBehaviour (a.k.a some 'code' that runs when a state is active)*

 I believe gameplay state should control animation state, not the way around.
-There is no plan to support anything similar to StateMachineBehaviour in DOTSAnimation
+There is no plan to support anything similar to StateMachineBehaviour in DMotion

 ## Instalation